thelastoutpostworkshop/FastDisplayPrototyping/README.md

 # Fast Display Prototyping for Adafruit GFX and TFT_eSPI
-**Streamline your development process!** This library enables rapid prototyping of graphical functions by utilizing the Arduino IDE's serial monitor to communicate via the serial port with any display supported by Adafruit GFX and TFT_eSPI libraries.
+**Streamline your development process!** This library enables rapid prototyping of graphical functions by utilizing the Arduino IDE's serial monitor to communicate via the serial port with any display supported by Adafruit GFX![GFX] and TFT_eSPI libraries![ESPI].
 It eliminates the need for time-consuming microcontroller uploads when testing graphical functions, you can focus on refining your designs more efficiently.

 ### Tutorial